Downlink Scheduling over Markovian Fading Channels: Proof of Lemma

 \section{Proof of Lemma~\ref{lemma:recur}}

 (i) Here we prove the Markov chain has one unique class by stating that, starting from any state, there exists a possibility to reach a particular state, and hence there is only one class of recurrent state.
+Without loss of generality, we assume $W_1(b^1_{1,1})\geq W_2(b^2_{1,1})$.

 Case (1).
 Suppose $\alpha\leq \gamma_1$.
 Starting from any initial state $\bm Z^N[0]$, the following transition can occur: whenever the channels in class $1$ are activated, their states are observed to be in ON state, and whenever channels in class $2$ are activated, they are revealed to be in OFF state.
 Then after a long enough time duration $t_1$, $\alpha$ fraction of channels, which are in class $1$, will be in belief value $p_1$, and other channels will have stationary belief value $\pi_s$.
 Hence the system state will be $\bm Z^N[t_1]=[\bm Z^{1,N}[t_1], \bm Z^{2,N}[t_1]]$ (defined in Section \ref{sec:local:Z}) with $Z^{1,N}_{1,1}[t_1]=\alpha$, $Z^{1,N}_{s}[t_1]=\gamma_1-\alpha$, $Z^{2,N}_{s}[t_1]=\gamma_2$, and with $0$ in all other positions.